FlorentALAPETITE/wow-smart-recruitment-macro/README.md

 The revision system now works with server timestamps which means that the last updated message will always be the message spread to other players (even with multiple authorities).

+**Update: Authority system was rework to be directly linked with guild permissions.
+Players will be considered as authorities and will be able to update the message if they have a guild rank that allows them to update the Guild Information panel.**

 ## Usage

-0. Edit the addon (`main.lua`, line 5) to change the authority name (one or more)
-1. Share the addon to all your players
+0. Share the addon to all your players
-2. Upon installation, the addon will create a macro, click on it to post the message in your /2
+1. Upon installation, the addon will create a macro, click on it to post the message in your /2
-3. Authorities can now use `/reupdate` to open a GUI and update the current message
+2. Authorities can now use `/reupdate` to open a GUI and update the current message

 ## Commands